Leading the way in our pursuit of excellence in philanthropy

 Surina Sproul, Vice President, Marketing & Communications, BC Children's Hospital FoundationSurina Sproul

-“I have the privilege of observing what happens at BC Children’s—both the extraordinary people working to advance research and care, and the families whose lives are forever changed by it.
+“We have the privilege of sharing the stories of what happens at BC Children’s—both the extraordinary people working to advance research and care, and the families whose lives are forever changed by it.
 I am humbled and inspired by the tenacity and the resilience of both.”

 Rita ThodosRita Thodos

-Before that, she served as National Director, Development & Operations at Juvenile Diabetes Research Foundation (JDRF) Canada, where she was responsible for overseeing the operations of the fundraising teams nationally, and providing strategic leadership to achieve all fundraising and new business development goals.
+Prior to joining the Foundation, Rita was the vice president of fund development at Pacific Autism Family Centre, where she oversaw the completion of their capital campaign for their Family Autism Hub and Centre of Excellence.
+Before that, she served as national director of development & operations at Juvenile Diabetes Research Foundation (JDRF) Canada, where she was responsible for overseeing the operations of the fundraising teams nationally and providing strategic leadership to achieve all fundraising and new business development goals.

 Joanne Waxman, Vice President Strategic PartnershipsJoanne Waxman